Sanrax/flashcart-guides/docs/extras/battery.md

     - Any battery claiming to be original or OEM.
 New OEM batteries have not been sold on the market for years, and any that are will already be past their usable life.
     - Any battery claiming an outrageous capacity such as 2000mAh.
     - Batteries sold by iFixit - They sell the same generic/bootleg batteries at a steep markup, the same seen on online marketplaces.
-    - Any batteries that looks like these or similar:
+    - Any batteries that look like these or similar:

         ![Fake DS Lite Battery 1](../images/battery/fakelite1.png){ align=left width="215"} ![Fake DS Lite Battery 2](../images/battery/fakelite2.png){ align=left width="215"}